jdemau/jdem.com.au/_posts/2019-12-31-post-Alps2Ocean.md

 {% include gallery id="day1gallery" layout="half" caption="Photos from My Cook Village to Twizel." %}

+The weather wasa great this morning, as we took  a van transfer from Twizel to the Mt Cook Village, and cycled 6 kilometres to the Mt Cook Aiport.
+Our bikes were loaded into a crate, and shuttled across the Tasman (river) via helicopter (ridiculous, we know).
+We soon followed the bikes before commencing our journey on the other side of the  Tasman through the Mt Cook National Park.

+A few photos for Emma, and a few too many photos for Jaidev, we cycled a very bumpy and rocky 12 kilometres to 'Jollies Carpark''.
+Emma felt she was killing it, until a well placed rock got the better of her and her bike.
+She was down!
+And (luckily) her elbow took the brunt of the fall.
+A quick unclip by Jaidev, providing some expert medical care ('you should drink some water''), and we were back moving.

+The next 40 kilometres along Lake Pukaki were hard going, through a logging track, but the views were worth it.
+We enjoyed lunch by the lupins (and the bees), looking back over Lake Pukaki and Mt Cook.

+We passed the Tekapo B Power Station (JD: amazing!, Em: not so much), and we were soon back at where we were yesterday on Lake Pukaki.

+### Highlights

+- Trail riding together was an interesting experience - fun at times, but also hard work!
+- The helicopter (while a short ride) was a great way to see the Mt Cook National Park from the air.
+- 80 kilometres of scenic riding was something special.
+- The weather today was *fantastic* - sunny but cool.

+### GPS Route

 ## Day 2 Lake Ohau Lodge to Omarama

 ## Day 3 Omarama to Kurow via Otematata